charlesgohck/portfolioblogv3/posts_backup/theluncheonmeetapp.md

 # The Objective
 The Luncheon Meet App is a NextJS project that is helping me learn NextJS and React.
 The app will consist of the following main features:
 - **Ability to Login to Google securely via OAuth using AuthJS -** Completed
-- **Auto-generation of profile and ability to edit the profile -** Needs Rework
+- **Auto-generation of profile and ability to edit the profile -** Needs Rework (Update: Sticking to Client Side Submission)
-- **Ability to add new meets, edit meets, and delete meets -** Needs Rework
+- **Ability to add new meets, edit meets, and delete meets -** Needs Rework (Update: Sticking to Client Side Submission)
 - **Search for meets -** Pending
 - **Join Feature, Leave Feature, Kick Feature, Ban Feature -** Pending
 - **Release Ban Feature -** Pending